Mouette03/RuntipiOS/README.md

 ### First Boot Flow

 ```
-Flash image → Power on → Connect to "TipiSetup" WiFi (no password)
+Flash image → Power on → Connect to "TipiSetup" WiFi (no password) or plug in Ethernet if the Pi is on your network
   → Open http://tipisetup.local:8080  (or http://10.42.0.1:8080)
   → Fill in the form → Click "Apply and install Runtipi"
   → Watch the live log stream in your browser